longturn/freeciv21/docs/General/Manuals/client-manual.rst

 city the item is redundant in, you will have to go find that yourself.
 This is a good usecase for the advanced select option in the `Cities View`_.

-The :guilabel:`Economics View` has a few buttons in the upper-left: :guilabel:`Disband`, :guilabel:`Sell All`, and :guilabel:`Sell Redundant`.
-The button for :guilabel:`Disband` will disband all the units of a type that has been selected in the view.
-The button for :guilabel:`Sell All` does the same for a city improvement that has been selected in the view.
+The :guilabel:`Economics View` has a few buttons in the upper left: :guilabel:`Disband`, :guilabel:`Sell All`, and :guilabel:`Sell Redundant`.
+The :guilabel:`Disband` button will disband all the units of a type that has been selected in the view.
+The :guilabel:`Sell All` button does the same for a city improvement that has been selected in the view.
 Lastly, the :guilabel:`Sell Redundant` button will only sell redundant city improvements in those cities for the city improvement that has been selected in the view.
 The `Messages`_ view will tell you what was sold where.

 .. figure:: ../../_static/images/gui-elements/economy.png
   :align: center